ahmed-m-elgalf/ETL-Sales-data-mart-using-SSIS/README.md

 # ETL Sales data mart using SSIS

 ### Overview
-The objective is to convert adventureworks ERD to sales data warehouse for analysis and reporting and answer some key business questions for example :
+The primary goal of this project is to transform the AdventureWorks Entity-Relationship Diagram (ERD) into a sales data warehouse for comprehensive analysis and reporting.
+The objective is to answer key business questions, such as:

-* What is our sales trend over time ?
+* What is the trend in our sales over time?
-* How number of orders change ?
+* How does the number of orders change?
-* Which products /  categories generate best sales  ?
+* Which products/categories contribute most to our sales?
-* What the total number of our customers and Who are our loyal customers ?
+* What is the total number of customers, and who are our loyal customers?
-* How our customers are segmented based on their location ?
+* How are our customers segmented based on their location?

-and many other questions to improve business performance and track import business KPIs so for each dimension I extracted required columns from different tables and performed different transformation
+* Answering these questions aims to enhance business performance and track essential Key Performance Indicators (KPIs).

+### Transformation Process

-#### Dim customer
+#### DimCustomer
-Data collected from required tables
+* Extracted relevant data from various tables.
+* Implemented a Slowly Changing Dimension (SCD) for Dim Customers.
-I implemented slowly changing dimension for dim customers and used customerID as business key to track changes on this dimension
+* Utilized CustomerID as the business key to track changes.
-I used Type 2 SCD for phone number to track history of changes of phone numbers for each customer using start time , end time and is current columns
+* Implemented Type 2 SCD for phone number changes, including start time, end time, and is current columns.
-I used type 1 SCD to update address line , city , customer name Used surrogate key to as identity column for dim customer
+* Applied Type 1 SCD to update address line, city, and customer name.
+* Introduced a surrogate key as an identity column for Dim Customer.

-#### Dim product
+#### DimProduct
-I used Type 2 SCD for reorder point  to track history of changes of reorder point using start time , end time and is current columns
+* Applied Type 2 SCD for the reorder point to track changes, including start time, end time, and is current columns.

-I used type 1 SCD  to update category , color , description , model name , product name ,  standard cost and subcategory Used surrogate key to as identity column for dim customer
+* Employed Type 1 SCD to update category, color, description, model name, product name, standard cost, and subcategory.
+* Utilized a surrogate key as an identity column for Dim Product.

+#### FactSales
+* Populated the Fact Sales table using the Sales OrderID table.
+* Matched each dimension to obtain the Dim Key using a lookup component.
+* Loaded the final data into the Fact Sales table.

-#### Factsales
+#### Business Impact

-To populate fact sales table  I used sales orderID  table then matched with each dimension to get dim key using lookup component then loaded the final data into Fact table
+This comprehensive transformation enables robust analysis and reporting, empowering the organization to make informed decisions.
+By addressing key business questions, the data warehouse facilitates tracking sales trends, understanding customer behavior, and optimizing product offerings.
+The implementation of SCDs ensures accurate historical data tracking, contributing to a more reliable and insightful data model.